Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 ## flag and aliases

 Long flag names like `--InteractiveShell.debug=True` can be cumbersome to type.
-That why Traitlets provide aliases and flags, so that `ipython --debug`, will set `debug=True` to enable logging  on all classes supporting it; while still allowing you to tweak the login level used on a per-class basis.
+That is why Traitlets provide aliases and flags, so that `ipython --debug`, will set `debug=True` to enable logging  on all classes supporting it; while still allowing you to tweak the login level used on a per-class basis.